 Author: Donna Bartlett, Medical Writer, Allori, Melbourne, Victoria, Australia.
-DermNet Editor in Chief: Adjunct A/Prof Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy edited by Gus Mitchell.
+DermNet NZ Editor in Chief: Adjunct A/Prof Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy edited by Gus Mitchell/Maria McGivern.
 December 2018.

 This article was supported by an educational grant from Novartis, distributors of Xolair™ in New Zealand and Australia.
 Xolair is not indicated for the treatment of chronic inducible urticaria in either country.
 Sponsorship does not influence content.

-Acute urticaria is the daily or episodic occurrence of weals, angioedema or both, for less than six weeks [1,2].
-Causes can include infections and allergies, but more often the cause is unknown .
+Acute urticaria is the daily or episodic occurrence of weals, angioedema, or both for less than 6 weeks [1,2].
+Causes can include infections and allergies, but more often, the cause is unknown .

-Chronic urticaria is the daily or episodic occurrence of weals (hives), angioedema or both for six weeks or more [1,2].
-Chronic urticaria can persist for a few months to many years [2,4].
+Chronic urticaria is the daily or episodic occurrence of weals, angioedema, or both for 6 weeks or more [1,2].
+Chronic urticaria can persist for a duration ranging from a few months to many years [2,4].

 Chronic inducible urticaria is chronic urticaria that has an attributable cause or trigger and is classified according to the stimulus that provokes weals to develop.
-Commonly, these are stroking or scratching the skin (dermographism), or following exercise or emotional upset (cholinergic urticaria).
+Commonly, these stimuli that provoke weals to develop include stroking or scratching the skin (dermographism), exercise, and emotional upset (cholinergic urticaria).